prototypefund/Digital_Bargeld-docs/api-mint.rst

-     This is not yet implemented (no bug number yet, as we are not sure we will implement this; for now, adding new files to the directory and sending a signal to the mint process seems to work fine).
+     This is not yet implemented (no bug number yet, as we are not sure we will implement this; for now, adding new files to the directory and sending a signal to the exchange process seems to work fine).

-New denomination and signing keys can be uploaded to the mint via the HTTP interface.
-It is, of course, only possible to upload keys signed by the mint's master key.
+New denomination and signing keys can be uploaded to the exchange via the HTTP interface.
+It is, of course, only possible to upload keys signed by the exchange's master key.
 Furthermore, this API should probably only be used via loopback, as we want to protect the private keys from interception.